-Jean-Philippe Papin is general director of France-based Actual Leader Group, established in 2018 after the merger of temporary employment firms Groupe Actual and Leader Intérim.
-He had been the CEO of Leader Intérim, the French staffing firm he founded in 1992; that firm had ranked 10th on Staffing Industry Analysts’ list of largest staffing firms in France with €426 million in 2017 revenue.
+Samuel Tual in January 2019 became president of France-based temporary employment firm Actual Leader Group.
+The company was established in 2018 after the merger of two temporary employment firms: Groupe Actual and Leader Intérim.
+Tual had been president of Groupe Actual, a privately held staffing firm in the French market that was co-founded in 2001 by Tual and his father from the merger of their respective staffing firms.
 Pursuing international development and moving toward its objective of 20% turnover abroad while strengthening its positioning on the European continent, Actual Leader Group in July 2019 acquired a majority stake of Dutch HR services firm Flexfactory.

 François Béharel is president and CEO of Randstad France.
 Béharel joined VediorBis in 1999 as a regional director in the North of France.
 He was appointed CEO of Vedior group in France in 2007, becoming president and CEO of Randstad Group France in 2009 after it acquired Vedior.
 In 2012, the supervisory board of Randstad appointed him to the executive board for an initial four-year term.
 Béharel has responsibility for France, Spain, Portugal, Brazil, Argentina, Mexico, Chile, and Uruguay.
 In 2014 he also assumed responsibility for Belgium and Luxembourg.